Inside the ADHD Brain: The Neuroscience Explained Simply

 - Behavior regulation

-In ADHD, this system may have reduced connectivity, making follow-through and organization harder—even when motivation is strong.
+In ADHD, this system may have weaker connectivity with attention and salience networks, making follow-through and organization harder—even when motivation is strong.

 Structural and Functional Brain Differences